 All our relatives live nearby.
-We live in a 30 year old 1 BHK and the floor tiles belong to the 70s era.
+We live in a 30-year-old 1 BHK and the floor tiles belong to the 70s era.
 But the people here are so friendly we live like one big family.

 I can get a flat on rent in a high rise in a cosmopolitan atmosphere in Baner or Wakad (where I would be very happy btw ).

 But here we are surrounded by Marathi families like ours.
 There is an excellent hospital nearby.
-The convenience, homeliness and the safety of the neighbourhood are important to me.
+The convenience, homeliness and the safety of the neighborhood are important to me.
 The society does not have amenities like swimming pool, club house but my home is filled with happiness.

 Years passed, I got promotions and salary increased.
-I was easily getting home loan.
+I was easily getting a home loan.
 1 BHK was a piece of cake and 2 BHK was also possible.